victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 ## URL conventions and limitations

 Most national governments tend to publish websites and services using subdomains of their main domain, which is usually in a format similar to `.gov.uk`.
 From a technical perspective, this is great because it is indeed very hard for scammers to spoof DNS.
-This URL pattern in cited as the best way to identify an official site on a page from the French government about spotting scammers(https://www.economie.gouv.fr/particuliers/faux-sites-administratifs).
+This URL pattern is even cited as the best way to identify an official site on a [page from the French government about spotting scammers](https://www.economie.gouv.fr/particuliers/faux-sites-administratifs).

-For citizens with some level of tech savyness, this provides a reliable way of identifying them.
+For citizens with some level of tech savyness, this provides a reliable way of identifying official websites.
 But this is not enough, since governments need to communicate to every citizen, not just tech savy ones.
-Let's face it, URLs are great for many things, but they're not easy to parse for humans.
+URLs are great for many things, but they're not easy to parse for most humans.

-Let's take the example of https://www.ncsc.gov.uk/collection/phishing-scams/spot-scams#section_1 : the most important part of this url, the `.gov.uk` is hidden in the middle, after all the dots and before the first forward slash.
+Let's take the example of `https://www.ncsc.gov.uk/collection/phishing-scams/spot-scams` : the most important part of this url, the `.gov.uk` is hidden in the middle, after all the dots and before the first forward slash.

-This doesn't make it easy to spot, as Tim Berners-Lee himself famously says so in his [FAQ on the World Wide Web Consortium website](https://www.w3.org/People/Berners-Lee/FAQ.html#etc) :
+This doesn't make it easy to spot, as Tim Berners-Lee himself famously says in his [FAQ on the World Wide Web Consortium website](https://www.w3.org/People/Berners-Lee/FAQ.html#etc) :

 > I have to say that now I regret that the syntax is so clumsy.
 I would like http://www.example.com/foo/bar/baz to be just written http:com/example/foo/bar/baz where the client would figure out that www.example.com existed and was the server to contact.

 This also makes things more complicated on mobile, when the screen isn't wide enough to display more than the subdomain:
 [screenshot of rendezvouspasseport.anct.gouv.fr]

 On this legitimate government website, it is impossible to know at first glance if it is a scam or not.

 This doesn't mean that we should try to hide urls, but just like they do for SSL certificates, browsers could explain the URL by highlighting the key parts in them.